 - Presentation podiums and tables allow presenters to sit or stand while presenting.
 Please feel free to do either, as is comfortable for you.

 - The main level of the Park Hyatt, including the dining options, is flat.
-Please note, however, that accessing the Sirens Studio space and the main conference space will require use of either stairs or an elevator.
+Please note, however, that accessing the conference space will require use of either stairs or an elevator.
 If you are able to use the stairs, we invite you to do so; that way, those who need the elevators may more easily access them.
 Most of the guest rooms at the Park Hyatt will also require use of either stairs or an elevator.

 - The conference space at the Park Hyatt uses fluorescent lighting.

 - Sirens has little control over the temperature of the Park Hyatt conference space.
-Attendees should consider wearing layers for comfort.
+Attendees should consider packing layers for comfort.

 - Restrooms are located on the first floor of the Gerald R. Ford Hall.
 Unfortunately, the hall does not have a gender-neutral restroom; Sirens supports your use of the bathroom that is most comfortable for you.

 - Sirens takes attendees’ dietary restrictions very seriously.
-When we finalized our menus with the Park Hyatt, we contacted all attendees to inquire whether they could eat safely from our menus and to discuss any needed accommodations.
+When we have finalized our menus with the Park Hyatt, we will contact all attendees to inquire whether they could eat safely from our menus and to discuss any needed accommodations.
 The Park Hyatt’s restaurants can accommodate a variety of dietary restrictions, including vegetarian, vegan, lactose intolerance, and gluten-free.
 Sirens generally does not use stages for presenters.
 In the event that we return to using elevated stages, we will request that a ramp be present.